 What breed is my cat?

 Many pet owners are interested in the ancestry of our cats and what they are made up of.
-Most cats who have been adopted a cat from a shelter, pet shop, friend, etc., are either domestic shorthair (DSH) or a domestic longhair (DLH), lovingly referred to as a moggy.
+While mixed-breed dogs are just that, a combination of different breeds, cats of unknown origin are most likely to a domestic shorthair or domestic longhair and no particular breed.

 Non-papered purebred or part-purebred cats aren’t as common as people think.
 Registered cat breeders keep a tight control over their breeding cats, and for a good reason, they want to preserve the integrity of the breed, and this includes carefully selecting only the best examples of the breed to use in their breeding programme, only ever mating purebred cat to purebred cat and only ever using cats who are registered.
-With the majority of cat breeds, cats can only mate with other cats of the same breed who are registered with a recognised cat council.
+Most registered cat breeds can only mate with the same breed (ie; British Shorthair to British Shorthair, Siamese to Siamese).
 It is possible for an oops litter to be born occasionally, sometimes despite their best intentions a breeding cat escapes and mates with the local tomcat but it doesn’t happen often.

 But it looks so much like a purebred

-A lot of domestic shorthair and longhair cats do have similar characteristics, coat colours and patterns to many of the pedigree breeds of cat and I think this is where it becomes confusing.
-When it comes to trying to determine what breed a cat is, the most common; this domestics are assumed to be:
+Many domestic shorthair and longhair cats share the same characteristics with pedigree cats and this is where it becomes confusing.
+When it comes to trying to determine what breed a cat is, the most common; these domestics are assumed to be:

 - Shorthaired pointed cat – Siamese.
 The pointed gene did originate in the Siamese cat, who arrived in the East in the late 1800s.
 From there they no doubt bred with domestics which introduced the pointed (Himalayan) gene into the wider cat population.
 All Siamese cats are pointed, but not all pointed cats are Siamese.
 As the gene is recessive, the offspring must receive a copy from both the mother and father for the pointed pattern to occur, the parents may not be pointed cats themselves, but both carry the gene.
 There is more information on pointed cats in this article.

 - Shorthaired pointed and white cat – Snowshoe.
-This breed is still quite rare, particularly in Australia.
-The Snowshoe is a pointed cat but also has the co-dominant white piebald gene, which adds white to areas of the body, including the face, feet, and belly.
+The Snowshoe is a rare breed with a pointed coat, similar to the Siamese but also has the co-dominant white piebald gene, which adds white to areas of the body, including the face, feet, and belly.
 Again, both of these genes are also in the general population, so it is not unusual to find a domestic shorthair with similar markings to a Snowshoe.

 - Longhaired pointed cat – Ragdoll, Himalayan, Birman